freerbeing/peoplespoetry/content/about/index.md

 ---
-title: "About Poetry for the sPeople"
+title: "About Poetry for the People"
 date: 2023-07-04T17:35:12+02:00
 draft: false
 tags: ["authors", "config", "docs"]